For Pandora, costs to get more listeners grow

 On a call with analysts, he said that the company will increase its marketing, expand Pandora’s sales team and manage the cost of licensing music.

-Pandora is already one of the world’s most popular streaming music service although it has plenty of competitors, including Spotify and Apple Inc’s iTunesRadio.
+Pandora is already one of the world’s most popular streaming music service although it has plenty of competitors, including Spotify and Apple’s iTunesRadio.

-The company said that active listeners in January fell to 73.4 million from 76.2 million in December due to seasonality.
-Year-over-year active users were up 12 percent.
+The company said that active listeners in January fell to 73.4 million from 76.2 million in December.
 Listener hours in January rose 13 percent to 1.5 billion compared to the same period last year.

 Pandora CFO Mike Herring told Reuters that Pandora plans to build up its sales force in local markets to go after ad dollars that typically go to radio.